 In 2017 the section hosted the LSOR European Championship which saw 130 racers travel from 15 countries competing for the class titles.
 It was a pleasure to host such an event and see the UK team compete with the best drivers in Europe.
-2018 sees Team UK travel to Austria, good luck all.
+Europe.
+In 2018 a UK Team travelled to Austria, in 2019 they visited Bulgaria and raced with the best, in 2020 Team UK will head back to Austria, good luck to all attendees.